Atlanta Bicycle Accident Attorney

 According to the Department of Motor Vehicles in Georgia:

-(1) At an intersection, wait until the bicyclist is out of the intersection before making a turn.
+- At an intersection, wait until the bicyclist is out of the intersection before making a turn.
 Generally, bicyclists should use arm signals to alert other motorists of their intentions.
-For example, left arm for left turn, right arm for right turn, and right or left arm pointed down to stop;
+For example, left arm for a left turn, right arm for a right turn, and right or left arm pointed down to stop.

-(2) When passing a bicycle, make sure to slow down and make the bicycle rider knows where you area at.
+- When passing a bicycle, make sure to slow down and make sure the bicycle rider knows where you are at.
 You should leave at least 3 feet in between your vehicle and the bicycle, and only pass when it is safe to do so.
 If you cannot leave 3 feet between your vehicle and the bicycle, you should wait until it is safe to do so.

-(4) When you meet a bicycle at night, you should dim the lights
+- When you meet a bicycle at night, you should dim your headlights.

 Q: Do car rules of the road, e.g., failure to yield, traffic signals, etc. apply to bikes?